 To search English Bridge from 2007 to 2016 please see the search instructions for PageTiger hosted magazines.

 If you require any assistance when reading the magazines please contact us and we will try to help.

 How do I receive a printed copy of the current magazine?

 Printed copies of the magazine are sent automatically to all eligible members, except for those who have opted not to receive one.
+In addition only one copy is sent to each household, unless you have opted in to receive more - see here for details.
 Eligibility is based on a member being a direct member, or having accumulated sufficient Magazine Points through Universal Membership.
 The Magazine Points system is summarised here.
 Any members who are not eligible should read the magazine online.
 The online version of the magazine is available to non-members twelve months after publication.